Cvetomird91/lang-mastering-steps/README.md

-Pearsonal vision for various aspects of a programming language one needs to learn in order to master a programming language.
+Personal vision for various aspects of a programming language one needs to learn in order to master it.
 This is my opinion about the topic, I'm not imposing it to anybody and I'm open to discussion.

 Steps for learning and mastering a programming language: